DogukanUrker/WeatherApp/README.md

 # WeatherApp

- Weather app with Python backend and Flutter frontend
+Weather app with Flutter and Python.